eagle840/killercoda-labs/workInProgress/npm/step5.md

 import { Delete, Edit } from '@mui/icons-material';
 ```

-in pizzalist.jsx replace html with
+in PizzaList.jsx replace html with

 ```
 (